LoganB23/Project5_CIVE202/README.md

 5. To see the raw data files, refer to the "Cleaned_TGSIM_Foggy_Bottom.csv" file
 6. To see our client prompt from NDOT, refer to the "Project #5 - Client Prompts and Information.pdf"
 7. To see a visual representation of our project structure refer to the "Project 5 Flow Diagram.png"
-8. To see our final report with results and discussion, refer to the "Project #5 Written Report.docx"